iftah-og/DripRog/README.md

   sound, or touch.
 Wiring for each is in [docs/HARDWARE.md](docs/HARDWARE.md#status-indicator-on-gpio-23).
-- **Consistent, learnable patterns.** State is conveyed by a small set of distinct rhythms (for example solid = ready, fast blinks = shutting down) rather than by colour or pitch alone, so they read the same whether felt, heard, or seen.
+- **Consistent, learnable patterns.** State is conveyed by a small set of distinct rhythms (for example solid = ready, fast pulses = shutting down) rather than by colour or pitch alone, so they read the same whether felt, heard, or seen.
 - **A control you can set by feel.** Gain is a 4-position detented rotary